 - Create accessible content – some simple ways to check the accessibility of your materials and make your content more accessible.

-- Click the ‘YuJa (Video channel)’ link to create a channel for the course and to be able to publish your videos to the channel.
+- Click the ‘YuJa (Video channel)’ link in the course template to create and to be able to publish your videos to the course channel.

 Clear copyrighted digital & scanned texts